Nurses are the backbone of the medical field. Without nurses, hospitals, doctor's offices and clinics…

 Home health care workers are at risk of injuries for several reasons.
-One of these is falls when the home has hazards.
-The risk of becoming ill or contracting a communicable disease are also present.
-Injuries from having to lift, stretch and move during the course of caring the patient are also possible.
+One of these falls when the home has hazards.
+The risk of becoming ill or contracting a communicable disease is also present.
+Injuries from having to lift, stretch and move during the course of caring for the patient are also possible.

 Home health care workers should always use proper safety measures for all aspects of the job, including patient transfer techniques and lifting methods.
 Using gloves and body fluid precautions can also help to keep these workers safe.